uprighted-learners/unit-7-light-dark-mode/README.md

 ## Learning

-In this lab, we will create a small React application that is able to use a component to switch the style of other components within the page.
+In this exercise, we will create a small React application that is able to use a component to switch the style of other components within the page.
 You will use inline styles, and then optionally understand how to add a `.someClassName` to react components to use CSS style sheets.

 Topics: